Autonomism (political doctrine)

 Autonomism is a political doctrine which supports acquiring or preserving political autonomy of a nation or a region.
 It is not necessarily opposed to federalism, and souverainism necessarily implies autonomism, but not vice versa.

-Examples of autonomist parties include Union Nationale, Action démocratique du Québec and its successor Coalition Avenir Québec (Quebec) and recent (2018) Freedom Conservative Party of Alberta (Alberta) in Canada, New Macau Association in China (Macau), Parti progressiste martiniquais (Martinique) in France, Lega Nord in Italy (Northern Italy), Popular Democratic Party in the United States (Puerto Rico) And the Yorkshire Party in the United Kingdom (Yorkshire).
+Examples of autonomist parties include the Yidishe Folkspartay (lit.
+"Jewish People's Party") (Russian Empire/Poland/Lithuania); Union Nationale, Action démocratique du Québec, and its successor Coalition Avenir Québec (Quebec), and recent (2018) Freedom Conservative Party of Alberta (Alberta), all in Canada; New Macau Association in China (Macau); Parti progressiste martiniquais (Martinique) in France; Lega Nord in Italy (Northern Italy); Popular Democratic Party in the United States (Puerto Rico); and the Yorkshire Party in the United Kingdom (Yorkshire).

 Canada

 Alberta

 In Alberta, the Freedom Conservative Party of Alberta (FCPoA), which was formerly known as Alberta First Party (AFP), Western Freedom Party (WFP), and Separation Party (SP), replaced the party's old ideology Albertan separatism to support promoting Albertan autonomy like Quebec's counterparts, instead as part of the new another changes under then elected Derek Fildebrandt's leadership.

 In 2022, the Alberta provincial government passed the Alberta Sovereignty Within a United Canada Act.